tgecho/esimmler.com/src/posts/deploying-web-apps-robustly.md

 title: "Deploying web apps robustly"
 ---

-Deploying websites is harder than people realize.
+Deploying a website is harder than it might first appear.
 Even a simple html page with a single Javascript or CSS file is a distributed system prone to race conditions.
 A "modern" [Single Page Application](https://developer.mozilla.org/en-US/docs/Glossary/SPA) with [code splitting](https://webpack.js.org/guides/code-splitting/) is worse.

 <!-- more -->

 Consider our simple HTML page.
 We have `v1` deployed to our live site.
 It depends on a couple of `.js`  and `.css` files.
 A visitor requesting our page will get `v1`, which will in turn trigger requests additional files, which will also be `v1`.
 All good so far!

 Now we've started to deploy `v2`.
 A visitor comes along a split second before our deploy and gets `v1` of the page.
-In the time it takes for their browser to get the `.html` and send requests for the rest of the files, `v1` has be replaced with `v2`.
+In the time it takes for their browser to get the `.html` and send requests for the rest of the files, `v1` has been replaced with `v2`.

 What happens now?